Macroeconomic Data Transformations Matter: Results

 \subsection{Case Study}

 In this section we conduct "event studies" to highlight more explicitly the importance of data pre-processing when predicting real activity and inflation indicators.
 Figure \ref{cumulerrors} plots cumulative squared errors for three cases where specific transformations stand out.
-On the left, we compare the performance of RF when predicting industrial production growth 3 months ahead, using either \textit{F}, \textit{X} or \textit{F-X-MARX} as feature matrix.
+On the left, we compare the performance of RF when predicting industrial production growth three months ahead, using either \textit{F}, \textit{X} or \textit{F-X-MARX} as feature matrix.
 The middle panel shows the same exercise for employment growth.
 On the right, we report one-year ahead CPI inflation forecasts.
-Industrial production and employment examples clearly documents the merits of including \textit{MARX}: its cumulatively-summed squared errors (when using RF) are always below the ones produced by using \textit{F} and \textit{X}.
+Industrial production and employment examples clearly document the merits of including \textit{MARX}: its cumulatively summed squared errors (when using RF) are always below the ones produced by using \textit{F} and \textit{X}.
 The gap widens slowly until the Great Recession, after which it increases substantially.
 As discussed in section \ref{sec:results}, using common factors with RF constitutes the optimal specification for CPI inflation.
-Figure \ref{cumulerrors} illustrates this finding and shows that the gap between using \textit{F} or \textit{X} widens during mid-80s and mid-90s, and just before the Great Recession.
+Figure \ref{cumulerrors} illustrates this finding and shows that the gap between using \textit{F} or \textit{X} widens during the mid-80s, the mid-90s, and just before the Great Recession.
+To provide a statistical assessment of the stability of forecast accuracy, we consider the fluctuation test of \cite{Giacomini-Rossi(2010)} in Appendix \ref{sec:stability}.